Written by FormBlends Medical Team, Board-Certified Obesity Medicine Physician

 Traditional in-person care primarily focuses on FDA-approved brand-name medications like Ozempic, Wegovy, Mounjaro, and Zepbound.
 These drugs undergo extensive clinical trials and have established safety profiles supported by years of research data.
 Insurance companies typically prefer covering brand-name medications, especially when prescribed for FDA-approved indications.

 Telehealth platforms often offer both brand-name and compounded alternatives.
-Compounded medications contain the same active ingredients as brand-name drugs but are prepared by specialized pharmacies according to individual prescriptions.
+Compounded medications contain compounded formulations of the active ingredient as brand-name drugs but are prepared by specialized pharmacies according to individual prescriptions.
 These formulations can include customized dosing, different delivery methods, or additional supportive ingredients.

 Brand-name medications undergo rigorous FDA oversight, including manufacturing inspections, batch testing, and adverse event monitoring.
 This regulatory framework provides confidence in product quality and consistency across different lots and manufacturing facilities.